 In addition, there will probably be pension provisions.
 However, it’s important to stress that the components of the financial plan can be changed as circumstances and priorities evolve.

 That means that in addition to a focus on the goals, wealth managers and advisers should continue to regularly review the strategy as the investor’s life changes.

-That’s certainly the approach taken by The Route – City wealth club.
-All of The Route’s Members are treated as individuals and their life goals define the advice offered and the products recommended.
+That’s certainly the approach taken by The Route.
+All of The Route’s Members are treated as individuals and their life goals define the advice offered and the products recommended by The Route – Future.
 Crucially, The Route also reviews the changing circumstances of each Member on a regular basis.

 Goal-based investing offers investors an opportunity to tailor investment directly to their own requirements, but there is at least one other potential benefit.

 These are turbulent times on the financial markets.
 Sudden falls in shares or property values can trigger precipitous action by individual investors and their advisers in reaction to market moves.
 Goal-based investment tends to discourage reactive move.
 At its heart is a commitment to measuring the performance of specific products to ensure they are tracking well against stated objectives.
 This, in turn, tends to foster a more measured approach to investment.

 There’s a good chance you already know one or more of our Members through your business network.
 If you’d like to find out more about how we can help you grow your assets faster, and with less risk, please get in touch.